 But be careful.
 Our wisdom and knowledge should be firmly grounded in Christ, in whom are hidden all the treasures of wisdom and knowledge.
 It is important that as we listen to the arguments presented by others that we always stay grounded in Christ.
 Sam Harris’ argument against free will sounds reasonable.
 But it is an argument that will lead you astray if you are not careful and do not know the truth.

 There are many in our world today who would seek to move you off the foundation of Christ.
 Sometimes they make an emotional appeal, and sometimes they make an intellectual appeal.
-Oftentimes their arguments contain a mixture of truth.
+Oftentimes their arguments contain some measure of truth.
 Sometimes the intent is obvious, and sometimes it is more subtle, seeking to move you just a little bit at a time.
 But, for the unaware, they all can lead to shipwreck.

-So how do you guard against being deceived by fine sounding arguments.
+So how do you guard against being deceived by fine-sounding arguments?
 While you could certainly choose to not listen to any arguments, that would limit your growth.
 Better is to first develop your relationship with Christ, the source of wisdom and knowledge, learning to listen to him through both his word (the Bible) and his Spirit.
-And secondly, bounce those fine sounding arguments up against the truth of Christ.
-Do they stick, or do they bounce off.
+And secondly, bounce those fine-sounding arguments up against the truth of Christ.
+Do they stick, or do they bounce off?